GKallisti/Tombotfase2/README.md

    ```

 3. **Configure Environment**:
-   Update the `domainName`, API endpoint, and authentication details in the `restcall` component.
+   Update the secure custom parameters (e.g., endpoint, username, password) in the `restcall` component's configuration.

 4. **Deploy to ODA**:
    - Package the components and deploy them to your Oracle Digital Assistant instance.